jnaidu/IoTGitBook/api_reference_guide.md

 The physical device that produces data and sends it to platform needs to be created.

 ### POST: CREATE DEVICE
 Create a new device.
-Prerequisite is Device Template should have been created
+Prerequisite is Device Template should have been created.